albertoRamon/Kylin/KylinWithTableau/README.md

 + [Kylin: 1.5.2](http://kylin.apache.org/download/ "Download")
 + [Kylin ODBC 1.5](http://kylin.apache.org/docs15/tutorial/odbc.html "Download") (Don’t use v1.3, don’t work)
 + [Tableau Desktop 9.3.3](http://www.tableau.com/products/desktop/download "Download")

+**(Update Nov 2016)** Testet with Kylin 1.6.0 and Tableau Desktop 10.1.1 and work without problems.
+If you use the twb files from my GitHub, you will be prompted  for  convert to a new version (and you will not open this file with previous versions)

 &nbsp;
 &nbsp;